Phenomenology of Holography via Quantum Coherence on Causal Horizons: Design Principles and Interferometer Geometry

-\enlargethispage{11pt} Towards this aim, we present candidate Michelson interferometer geometries (Fig.\,\ref{configs}) with both arms bent, where each arm measures one rotational degree of freedom respectively and the two rotational axes are orthogonal to each other.
-Photons inside an interferometer, once they enter through the beamsplitter, are delocalized across both arms as superposition states until they are measured at the output port set up at nearly perfect destructive interference.
-This means that each photon is coupled to the geometries of both arms ``at the same time,'' forcing a true concurrent measurement of two incompatible observables.
+We present here candidate Michelson interferometer geometries (Fig.\,\ref{configs}) with both arms bent, where each arm measures one rotational degree of freedom respectively and the two rotational axes are orthogonal to each other.
+As will become clear in the spectra projections, the transverse propagation in the bent segment allows each photon to make a differential measurement between macroscopically separated causal diamonds (Fig.\,\ref{IFOcorr}).
+Importantly, photons inside an interferometer, once they enter through the beamsplitter, are delocalized across both arms as superposition states until measured at the output port (at near-perfect destructive interference).
+Each photon is coupled to the geometries of both arms ``at the same time,'' forcing a true concurrent measurement of two incompatible observables.
 To optimize the detector coupling to correlated fluctuations, we want the space-time being measured in the two arms to be separated by an angle (with respect to the beamsplitter) that maximizes the spherical harmonic correlations.
-For example, if we imagine (heuristically) two tracer photons traveling concurrently through the two arms of configuration~(a) in Fig.\,\ref{configs}, the angle between the tracer photons is in the 45\,--\,60$^\circ$ sweet spot of Fig.\,\ref{angcorr}, and for configuration~(b) in Fig.\,\ref{configs}, the analogous angle is in the 0\,--\,30$^\circ$ sweet spot of Fig.\,\ref{angcorr}.
-In calculating the angular correlation functions of Fig.\,\ref{angcorr}, we have taken only the odd harmonic modes of the correlation function $\mathbf{G}(\mathbf{r}_1,\, \mathbf{r}_2)$ in Eq.\,(\ref{zurekcorr}), without the $\ell=1$ mode.
-In general, we expect the $\ell=0$ and 1 modes to be unobservable in a local measurement, because the former corresponds to the average scalar curvature of the system, and the latter simply defines the inertial reference frame of the emergent space-time background.
+For example, if we imagine (heuristically) two tracer photons traveling concurrently through the two arms of the configuration in Fig.\,\ref{configs}\;\!(a), the angle between the tracer photons is in the 45\,--\,60$^\circ$ sweet spot of Fig.\,\ref{angcorr}, and for Fig.\,\ref{configs}\;\!(b), the analogous angle is in the 0\,--\,30$^\circ$ sweet spot.
+In calculating this angular correlation function in Fig.\,\ref{angcorr}, we have taken only the odd harmonic modes of the correlation function $\mathbf{G}(\mathbf{r}_1,\, \mathbf{r}_2)$ in Eq.\,(\ref{zurekcorr}), without the $\ell=1$ mode.
+In general, we expect the $\ell=0$ and 1 modes to be unobservable in a local measurement: $\ell=0$ corresponds to the average scalar curvature of the system, and $\ell=1$ simply defines the inertial reference frame of the emergent space-time background ($\ell=0$ is the only mode with a nonzero mean, and $\ell=1$ is the only mode with a nonzero directional average, in the sense of being degenerate with a global displacement of the observer in a background independent system).